OnFocusAcademy/DanielLang/docs/basics.md

 (new Trout 20 false)
 ```

 Daniel uses JavaScript's prototypal delegation behind the scenes.
-The superclass itself is the prototype for the subclass, and Superclass.prototype is the prototype for Subclass.prototype.
+The superclass itself is the prototype for the subclass, and `Superclass.prototype` is the prototype for `Subclass.prototype`.
 That means both static and instance methods are inherited, and superclass methods can be accessed using the `super` form.

 ## Quoting and Macros